About Elisa

 Awards:

 Elisa has earned significant recognition for her work over the years.
-Most recently, Elisa was an A.P.
+Most recently, Elisa has been named a 2025 HHMI Freeman Hrabowski Scholar.
+While at Stanford, she was an A.P.
 Giannini Foundation postdoctoral fellow from 2017-2020.
 She has been highly successful at securing funding for her research through the NIH, the Stanford Maternal Child Health and Research Institute, the Stanford Women's Health and Sex Differences Center, and other organizations.
 Her doctoral work was awarded the Alan J. Bearden Award for the Outstanding Thesis on a Biophysical Topic and was supported by a UC Berkeley Distinguished Fellowship and an NSF Graduate Fellowship.
 Her teaching has earned high student ratings and was recognized with a UC Berkeley Outstanding Graduate Student Instructor Award.

+Outside the lab, Elisa is a parent to two young children.
 In her spare time, Elisa enjoys cooking, playing music with her string quartet, hiking, and traveling.
-She also enjoys flamenco, Scandinavian TV shows, and learning foreign languages.